LouisHurschler/schweizer_jugend_forscht/README.md

 The students should modify the python files in the _scripts_students_ folder, containing a skeleton code with blank spaces.
 Then, they should write a code in the _update_plot_ function in the simulation script.
 This function is called recursively every second (if the program runs inefficiently, it gets called less frequently).

-Ensure the students have access to a laptop with a Python environment set up, or arrange to provide one for the duration of the project.
+Ensure that the students have access to a laptop with a Python environment set up, or arrange to provide one for the duration of the project.

-Don't forget to change the topics in the box- and temperature handlers according to the topics sent to the broker.
+Don't forget to change the topics in the box- and temperature handlers according to the topics sent to the broker from the specific Swisbox or temperature measurement device.

-The goal of their script should be to control a device.
-For example, we heated water in a container on the electric cooking plate whilst measuring the temperature of the water.
+At the end, the students have to write a scripts which is able to control a device by powering it on or off.
-Then their script turned the cooking plate on and off, with the goal to reach a constant temperature of the water (60 C°).
+For example, the device could be an electric cooking plate with a container of water on top of it.
-The main difficulty is to include the temperature of the cooking plate into your script such that no oscillations arise.
+Then, the students have to write a sript which powers the cooking plate such that the water reaches a fixed constant temperature as fast as possible.
+The difficulty here is that the water gets heated indirectly.
+The electric energy first heats the cooking plate, which heats the water.
+When you are turning the energy off, the cooking plate still remains warm for some time, such that the effect of turning the energy off gets delayed.
+Therefore the students have to write a scripts which prevents those oscillations.

 Good luck!